-Ashley Goldsmith is chief human resources officer (CHRO) at Workday and has global responsibility for all human resources functions, internal communications, and the Workday Foundation.
+Ashley Goldsmith is chief people officer at Workday and has global responsibility for all human resources functions, internal communications, and the Workday Foundation.

 Prior to joining Workday, Ashley served as CHRO and executive vice president at Polycom.
 Preceding Polycom, she was senior vice president of human resources, corporate communications, and environmental health and safety for the Tissue Diagnostics Division at F. Hoffmann-La Roche.
 Ashley has also previously served as CHRO at Ventana Medical Systems and divisional Vice President of Human Resources of The Home Depot from 2005 to 2007.

-Ashley holds a master’s degree in business administration from the Kellogg School of Management at Northwestern University, a master’s degree in human resource development from Georgia State University, and a bachelor’s degree in psychology from Vanderbilt University.
+Ashley holds a Master of Business Administration degree from the Kellogg School of Management at Northwestern University, a master’s degree in human resource development from Georgia State University, and a bachelor’s degree in psychology from Vanderbilt University.

 Stan Swete is chief technology officer at Workday and is responsible for Workday's overall technology strategy, direction, and execution.

 Stan was one of Workday’s first employees, joining the company in 2005.
 Prior to Workday, Stan spent 10 years at PeopleSoft in a number of key leadership roles, including head of the products and technology organization that included more than 4,000 employees.
 He was also manager of tools development, general manager of financial applications, general manager of customer relationship management systems and was responsible for the initial release of PeopleSoft's Internet architecture.
 Prior to PeopleSoft, Stan spent 10 years with ASK Computer Systems, including management of ASK's VAX product line.

-Stan holds a bachelor of science degree and a master of science degree in industrial engineering from Stanford University.
+Stan holds both a master’s degree and bachelor’s degree in industrial engineering from Stanford University.